A-06453

 Plain Language

-Large developers must provide written notice to employees of their whistleblower protections and other rights under the RAISE Act within 90 days of the law's effective date or of becoming a large developer.
-The notice must also be provided at onboarding for new employees and must be posted conspicuously in physical locations frequented by employees.
-The statute does not specifically address remote workers, which may create a practical compliance gap — consider whether electronic posting or distribution is needed to reach remote employees.
+Large developers must provide written notice to all employees of their whistleblower protections, rights, and obligations under this article.
+The notice must be provided within 90 days of the act's effective date (or 90 days of becoming a large developer), at the start of each new employee's employment, and by conspicuous physical posting in well-lighted, easily accessible areas frequented by employees.
+The statute does not specifically address remote workers or electronic distribution, which may require supplemental compliance measures for distributed workforces.

 Statutory Text